JetBrains/kotlin/ReadMe-FormVer.md

 by applying your changes to the new `formal-verification` tip as a cherry-pick.
 TODO: document this process once we've successfully done it some time.

+### Code review

+When you've finished work on a branch, open a pull request on GitHub against the `formal-verification` branch in `jesyspa/kotlin` (**not** `JetBrains/kotlin`! unfortunately that's the default) and add someone else as a reviewer.
+Some tips:
+- Anyone can do reviews: don't worry about whom you ask.
+- That said, if someone is most familiar with the part you're changing, they may be the best choice.
+- Keeping your changes small and focused can make reviewing (and merging!) easier.
+- Reviewing isn't just about catching bugs: use it as a chance to make sure you understand the code and ask for clarification if necessary.
+- Don't forget to comment on good things, too!

 [0]: https://github.com/JetBrains/kotlin